-- Later in 1898, the British Chemist and physicist James Dewar presented the liquefied version of the gas by using regenerative cooling and vacuum flask.
+- Later in 1898, the British Chemist and physicist James Dewar presented the liquefied version of the gas by using regenerative cooling and a vacuum flask.
 The following year, solid hydrogen was also introduced by him.

 Features of Hydrogen

-- It is a colorless, odorless and non-toxic gas with the formula H2.
+- It is a colorless, odorless, and non-toxic gas with the formula H2.
 It has the lowest density of all gases.

-- It is nonmetallic element and It can become metallic at very high pressures.
-It forms a single covalent bond with most nonmetallic elements and forms compounds like water (H2O), hydrocarbons (consisting entirely of hydrogen and carbon).
-In fact, hydrogen is the only element that forms maximum number of compounds.
+- It is a nonmetallic element and It can become metallic at very high pressures.
+It forms a single covalent bond with most nonmetallic elements and forms compounds like water (H2O), and hydrocarbons (consisting entirely of hydrogen and carbon).
+In fact, hydrogen is the only element that forms the maximum number of compounds.